Juliana Yasin: Early career and collaborations

 Throughout her artistic career, Juliana participated in over 60 exhibitions locally and internationally, in countries such as Australia, Germany, Ireland and Poland.
 From the 1990s onwards, she was an active member of significant contemporary art groups in Singapore such as The Artists Village (TAV) and Plastique Kinetic Worms (PKW).

-In 1991, for the National Sculpture Exhibition at the then-National Museum Art Gallery, Juliana would perform alongside Amanda Heng and Ho Soon Yeen for Heng's performance work, Woman, Space and Objects, which explored the interconnections between exhibition site, objects, and the bodies of women.
+In 1991, for the National Sculpture Exhibition at the then-National Museum Art Gallery, Juliana performed alongside Amanda Heng and Ho Soon Yeen for Heng's performance work, Woman, Space and Objects, which explored the interconnections between exhibition site, objects, and the bodies of women.
 In their attempt to break from stereotypes, their performance envisioned an ironic outcome, with Heng parodying the stance of the Statue of Liberty.
-In 1992, Juliana would once again work with Heng to perform Her Identity alongside Ho and Chen Kun Yi for The Space, a significant exhibition organised by The Artists Village at the now-demolished Hong Bee Warehouse.
-Later in September 1992, Juliana would exhibit work alongside Chen for A Frame of Mind, a two-artist exhibition exploring issues of women and the body as part of The Substation's New Criteria exhibition series.
+In 1992, Juliana once again worked with Heng to perform Her Identity alongside Ho and Chen Kun Yi for The Space, a significant exhibition organised by The Artists Village at the now-demolished Hong Bee Warehouse.
+Later in September 1992, Juliana exhibited work alongside Chen for A Frame of Mind, a two-artist exhibition exploring issues of women and the body as part of The Substation's New Criteria exhibition series.

-After graduating from Curtin University of Technology, Perth in 1996, Juliana would work as a fine arts lecturer at Kolej Bandar Utama in Kuala Lumpur, only returning to Singapore in November 1998.
-Back in Singapore, she would make a living through commissioned work and by teaching art to children.
+After graduating from Curtin University of Technology, Perth in 1996, Juliana worked as a fine arts lecturer at Kolej Bandar Utama in Kuala Lumpur, only returning to Singapore in November 1998.
+Back in Singapore, she made a living through commissioned work and by teaching art to children.